ETFs are bringing tremendous innovation to investment management, but as with any investment vehicle they’re not without their risks.

 Unlike mutual funds, you can't always buy an ETF with zero transaction costs.
 Like any stock, an ETF has a spread, which can vary from one penny to many dollars.
 Spreads can vary over time as well, being small one day and wide the next.
 What's worse, an ETF's liquidity can be superficial: The ETF may trade one penny wide for the first 100 shares, but to sell 10,000 shares quickly, you might have to pay a quarter spread.

 Trading costs can quickly eat into your returns.
-Understand an ETF's liquidity before you buy, and always trade with limit orders.
+Understand an ETF's liquidity before you buy, utilize limit orders and avoid trading around the open and close of the market.

 10. Broken ETF risk

-Most of the times, ETFs work just like they're supposed to: happily tracking their indexes and trading close to net asset value.
-But sometimes, something in the ETF breaks, and prices can get way out of whack.
+Most of the time, ETFs work just like they're supposed to: happily tracking their indexes and trading close to net asset value.
+But sometimes, something in the ETF breaks, and prices can get way out of whack, especially in international markets.

 We've seen this happen as well in ETNs or in commodity ETFs, when (for various reasons) the product has stopped issuing new shares.
 Those funds can trade up to sharp premiums, and if you buy an ETF trading at a significant premium, you should expect to lose money when you sell.